-In an effort to provide timely notice to the campus community in the event of a Clery Act crime that may pose a serious or ongoing threat to members of the community, the University Police issues "Timely Warnings."
-The University may issue a Timely Warning for the following crimes: arson; aggravated assault; criminal homicide; domestic violence, dating violence, robbery; burglary, sexual assault, hate crimes; and stalking.
+In an effort to provide timely notice to the campus community in the event of a Clery Act crime that may pose a serious or ongoing threat to members of the community, the Director of Business Services issues "Timely Warnings."
+The University may issue a Timely Warning for the following crimes: arson; aggravated assault; criminal homicide; domestic violence; dating violence; robbery; burglary; sexual assault; hate crimes; and stalking.
 The University may also issue a Timely Warning for alcohol, drug, and weapon arrests or referrals that may cause a continuing threat to the community.
 University Police will distribute these warnings through a variety of ways, including but not limited to posters, emails, and media.
 The University also has the ability to send text message alerts to those who register their cell phone numbers.
 The text messaging can be a very effective way to send important information to the campus community.